jeffy890/Multi-User_MIMO_LED/README.md

 ### How to execute code and get data
 The code "transmit_S.m" should be executed first.
 It transmits S for calculating H.
+After calculating H, use the H into "transmit_wd.m" and transmit wd.